galliot-us/neuralet/applications/facemask/README.md

 3- Inference on image and save output on a image file. which are compatible with x86 devices, Coral USB Accelerator, Coral Dev Borad and Jetson.

-* NOTE: There is a config file at `configs/` directory for customizing the parameters of the model and the application.
+* NOTE: There is a bunch of config files at `configs/` directory for customizing the parameters of the model and the application.
 Please set the parameters if you plan to have a customized setting

 ### Run on x86
 On x86 devices, you can use two different face detectors.
 Openpipaf and tiny face detector [[1]](#1).